Skip to content

 Is Mount St. Mary's University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Mount St. Mary's University earn a median of $64,072, roughly in line with national averages for graduates.
+Ten years out, alumni of Mount St. Mary's University earn a median of $64,072, roughly in line with the national average for college graduates.

 $48,915